-These orange-scented, honey-spiced Italian Biscotti Cookies enclose a filling of almonds and chocolate.
+These orange-scented, honey-spiced Italian Biscotti Cookies enclose a filling of almonds, honey and chocolate.
 This once-baked biscotti-like cookie will quickly become one of your favorite Italian cookie recipes.

-If you like Italian cookie recipes, more specifically unique biscotti recipes, this is for you.
+This is for you if you like Italian cookie recipes, specifically unique homemade biscotti recipes.

 Family and friends describe this recipe as the union of a mostaccioli cookie and a honey almond biscotti,